-The Invertebrate Ring Test module is a training module which examines variation in participants' ability to identify different species and attempts to determine whether differences are the result of literature deficiencies, lack of reference material or misinterpretation of identification resources.
+The Invertebrate Ring Test module is a training module which examines variation in participants' identifications of different species and attempts to determine whether differences are the result of literature deficiencies, lack of reference material or misinterpretation of identification resources.
 Details are explained in the recent Ring Test Protocol (Worsfold & Hall, 2017a)

-Two sets of 25 benthic invertebrate specimens were distributed in 2018 / 2019.
-The first circulation (RT55) was a general invertebrate ring test.
-It included 12 (48%) annelids, 5 (20%) molluscs, 7 (28%) crustaceans and 1 (4%) taxon belonging to other phyla.
-An effort was made to include a high proportion of species that had not previously been circulated through the module (20 - 80%, for RT55; 13 - 52%, for RT56) and that would highlight taxonomic problems.
-The second circulation (RT56) was targeted at oligochaetes, in order to progress the development of an identification guide under construction for a proposed Scheme workshop that was originally scheduled for 2018 but now postponed due to a low subscription rate.
-It included 22 oligochaetes and three polychaetes that were considered likely to be confused with oligochaetes (i.e. 25 - 100% annelids).
+Two sets of 25 benthic invertebrate specimens were distributed in 2019 / 2020.
+The first circulation (RT57) was a general invertebrate ring test.
+It included 11 (44%) annelids, 5 (20%) molluscs, 7 (28%) crustaceans and 2 (8%) taxa belonging to other phyla.
+An effort was made to include a proportion of species that had not previously been circulated through the module (13 - 52%, for RT57; 7 - 28%, for RT58) and that would highlight taxonomic problems.
+The second circulation (RT58) was targeted at cryptogenic and non-native species (NNS).
+It included 21 C/NNS and four species that were considered likely to be confused with NNS.
+In combination, these included 5 (20%) annelids, 7 (28%) molluscs, 10 (40%) crustaceans and 3 (12%) taxa belonging to other phyla.
 Basic notes on substratum, salinity, depth and geographical region were provided for all ring test specimens to assist identification.